rcon420/CS2-Offline-Version/README.md

 4. You MUST HAVE INSTALLED AND OPENED STEAM

-5. Run a shortcut from desktop or from dir Loader.exe
+5. Run a shortcut from dir cs2 english.bat

 6. New updates will be showed on launcher.
 If there is new updates, hit update button